IRA

 USCP Criteria

-Adopted with AS-883-19: "Resolution on Updating the United States Cultural Pluralism (USCP) Criteria."
+*Note: These were criteria adopted by AS-883-19 “Resolution on Updating the United States Cultural Pluralism (USCP) Criteria” on December 3, 2019.

 USCP courses must fulfill all of the following criteria: